-Eric Ronning and Andy Lipset, two New York radio consultants who represent the three big networks and the smaller Live365, are being credited with "normalizing" the use of Web radio broadcasters in the traditional media mix--their stated objective for some time.
-This standardization has been achieved, they said, by convincing the big three to pool their ad space and getting large companies to believe in Web radio again.
+Eric Ronning and Andy Lipset, two New York radio consultants who rep the three big networks and the smaller Live365, are being credited with "normalizing" the use of Web radio broadcasters in the traditional media mix-their stated objective for some time.
+This standardization has been achieved, they said, by convincing the big three to pool their ad space, and getting large companies to believe again in Web radio.

 Eric Ronning explained: "Agencies need credible and accurate numbers if they're going to make this part of their plans."